-For monthly payment plans, any remaining balances will be automatically billed on June 6th, four weeks prior to the start of the camp.
+For monthly payment plans, any remaining balances will be automatically billed on June 6th, four weeks prior to the start of the retreat.
 If registering after June 6th, full payment is required.

-*Upon completion of your registration, we will ask if you’re interested in sharing a room with a pre-determined roommate or one that we may be able to pair you with.
+*During registration we will ask if you are interested in sharing a room with a pre-determined roommate or one that we may be able to pair you with.
 Once your roommate is confirmed, we will refund the $300 difference for a shared room.

 All meals (excluding alcohol at restaurants) beginning with dinner on Sunday to breakfast on Saturday.

-All transportation during camp.
-Campers are responsible for arrival and departure from Embassy Suites.
+All transportation during the retreat.
+Participants are responsible for arrival and departure from Drury Inn.

 Six nights accommodation at Embassy Suites checking in Sunday July 4th and checking out Saturday July 10th.

-Generous gear and swag from many of Rob’s sponsors and supporters including
+Generous gear and swag from many of Rob’s sponsors and supporters.

 Once-in-a-lifetime experience running the mountains of Flagstaff and the Red Rocks of Sedona.

-To allow us to provide an intimate and personal experience to every camper, the 2021 RKUC Summer Retreat will be limited to 20 guests.
-Registration requests after the camp reaches capacity will be placed on a waitlist in case of cancellations.
+To allow us to provide an intimate and personal experience to every guest, the 2021 RKUC Summer Retreat will be limited to 20 guests.
+Registration requests after the retreat reaches capacity will be placed on a waitlist in case of cancellations.

 While deposits are non-refundable, if your plans change and you won’t be able to join us after you’ve registered, let us know as soon as possible and we’ll be happy to refund any payments made, MINUS the $200 non-refundable deposit.

-**PLEASE NOTE THAT NO REFUNDS, TRANSFERS, OR CREDITS WILL BE ACCOMMODATED AFTER JUNE 20TH, 2021, TWO WEEKS PRIOR TO THE START OF THE CAMP**
+**PLEASE NOTE THAT NO REFUNDS, TRANSFERS, OR CREDITS WILL BE ACCOMMODATED AFTER JUNE 20TH, 2021, TWO WEEKS PRIOR TO THE START OF THE RETREAT**